Guide · updated July 2026

 • Per-location billing multiplies fast

-• Reported onboarding fees and renewal uplifts
+• Onboarding fees and renewal uplifts to ask about

 Best for: enterprise multi-location brands with procurement teams.